HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/installation/index.md

 This section describes how to enable and disable DX Picker.

 !!! important
     Before enabling DX Picker, it is required to have Digital Asset Management (DAM) installed and enabled.
-For more information on DAM, refer to [Digital Asset Management](../../digital_assets/index.md)
+For more information on DAM, refer to [Digital Asset Management](../../digital_assets/index.md).

 ### Enabling DX Picker for traditional deployment

 To enable DX Picker for traditional deployment, run the **enable-dx-picker** config task.

-!!! note
 It is not required to stop or restart the Portal when running these configuration tasks.

 -   AIX, Linux: `./ConfigEngine.sh enable-dx-picker -Ddxpicker.static.ui.url="/dx/ui/picker/static" -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
 -   Windows: `ConfigEngine.bat enable-dx-picker -Ddxpicker.static.ui.url="/dx/ui/picker/static" -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`